Good Eats!

 Rice to Riches

 Need a sweet pick-me-up?
-Try the rice pudding (in more than a dozen flavors, from “Coconut Coma” to “Sex, Drugs and Rocky Road”) and your choice of toppings at Rice to Riches, with two locations in Lower Manhattan.
+Try the rice pudding (in more than a dozen flavors, from “Coconut Coma” to “Sex, Drugs and Rocky Road”) and your choice of toppings at Rice to Riches, 37 Spring Street between Mott and Mulberry Streets.

 Sabrett's